Does “Once Being Saved” Mean “Always Being Saved”?

 Meditations on Being Saved

-Every brother and sister who genuinely believes in the Lord thinks they have been saved through their belief in the , because records, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10:10).
+Every brother and sister who genuinely believes in the Lord thinks they have been saved through their belief in the, because the Bible records, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Romans 10:10).
 So, many brothers and sisters in the Lord believe that “saved by faith” means they are saved forever.
-Then, does this view agree with s and with truth?
-Next, let’s fellowship about what exactly the real being saved means.
+Then, does this view agree with God’s words and with the truth?
+Next, let’s fellowship about what exactly the real meaning of being saved is.

 Does “Once Saved” Really Mean “Always Saved”?

-Thus, “Once saved, always saved” is people’s notion and imagination and does not conform with the truth at all.
+Thus, “Once saved, always saved” is our notion and imagination and does not conform with the truth at all.
 What’s more, never did the Lord Jesus say that.
-His work of redemption is only to teach man how to be patient and humble and how to confess and repent, which only involves some change in man’s outward behavior but not the transformation of man’s nature.
+His work of redemption is only to teach us how to be patient and humble and how to confess and repent, which only involves some changes in our outward behavior but not the transformation of our nature.
 So we have not been truly saved according to our current condition.

 How Can We Be Truly Saved?